Major & Minor Bone Grafting

 - You may choose to replace the missing teeth with a “fixed bridge.”
 This is a restoration that is supported by the teeth adjacent to the missing tooth space.
 The replacement tooth (or pontic) spans across the space.
 If the bone below is deficient, there will be an unsightly, noticable space under the pontic that will trap food and may affect your speech.

 - Other replacement alternatives include removable partial or full dentures.
 These often perform better with more supporting bone.
 How can the bone be preserved?

 |Grafted Bone||Dental Implant|

 There are two important phases in retaining your alveolar ridge during and after the tooth extraction.
-Not all extractions are the same—Dr. De Tolla will use the most careful techniques to extract the teeth while preserving as much bone as possible.
+Not all extractions are the same—Drs.
+De Tolla or Williams will use the most careful techniques to extract the teeth while preserving as much bone as possible.
 In certain cases, bone replacement material is then added to prevent the collapse of the socket.

 Although the bone created by socket grafting supports and preserves the socket, it will not do so indefinitely.
 Placing dental implants four to twelve months after the extraction and socket grafting will provide the best long-lasting support for preserving your jawbone and allow you to function as before.
 Otherwise the graft may “melt away” or resorb over time.